Assertions

 Assert::equal ($expected, $actual, ?string $description=null, bool $matchOrder=false, bool $matchIdentity=false)

-$expected must be the same as $actual.
-Unlike Assert::same(), object identity, order of key pairs ⇒ value in arrays, and marginally different decimal numbers are ignored, which can be changed by setting $matchIdentity and $matchOrder.
+$expected must be equal to $actual.
+Unlike Assert::same(), object identity, the order of key ⇒ value pairs in arrays, and marginally different decimal numbers are ignored, which can be changed by setting $matchIdentity and $matchOrder.

-The following cases are identical from the point of view of equal(), but not for same():
+The following cases are equal from the perspective of equal(), but not same():

 Assert::equal(0.3, 0.1 + 0.2);